Rating: /5

 My kindle copy told me that typical time it took to read this book is 6 hours and 42 minutes for 335 pages.
 In fact, it took me 10 HOURS in a span of 5 DAYS to read this book that feels like having 123284034092478132 PAGES in my eyes.
 And I was thoroughly ‘tortured’ the entire time.

 The Summer Remains tells a story of Summer Martin Johnsons, a 24-year old girl-woman who’s fighting a battle against rare illness of Esophagus Intresia, which literally means she had no complete structure of throat and had to feed herself with liquid-y food through a plastered tube on her abdomen.
 It had been a long, bumpy, and windy road all her life but she was not a weak girl and she refused to be defined by her illness.
 Living with a brother and single parent wasn’t an easy deed either.
 Due to her rare circumstance, her mom constantly obsessed on her brother’s non-existent illness while juggling her role between a single parent who should stay 24/7 taking care of her kids and as a going-older woman who’s been missing out so much of life to find her own happiness.
 Summer realized that it’s more and less was all because of her so she tried her best to be strong, to babysit her brother while overlooking her mom’s sneaky escapade to some dates she didn’t even want to know about, to live her life just the way it treated her: cynical but boringly safe.
 When the doctor told Summer there would be a surgery that would be a turning point for her life, whether in a good or bad way, she jumped into the chance with no hesitation.
-And then when people asked whether she has any just-in-case wish before the surgery was performed in three months, she uttered her deepest desire to fall in love in her possibly last summer.
+And then when people asked whether she has any just-in-case wish before the surgery was performed in three months, she uttered her deepest desire to fall in love in her possibly last summer.‘Life was going to destroy me anyway, be it in three months or sixty years―why not let love help finish the job, too?’(Chapter II)

 Cooper Nichols hadn’t had it easy with his life.
 Eleven years old boy was left alone by her father with a mom who’s diagnosed with multiple sclerosis.
 Cooper was haunted by the bad memory that he dreaded he would eventually became just like his father and left her mom getting worse alone.
 But Cooper never did, or at least he tried his best not to.
 Growing up, Cooper had been battling with the monsters of his self-doubt, insecurity, and fear of having severe breakdown any moment.
 He felt like he’d been standing on the edge of a cliff all his life, waiting for some storm to knock him down for good.
 Until Summer.
 The girl with a broken throat and scarred face was a living-proof that unfairness of life had nothing in human’s passion to keep going.
 Summer’s existence made him realize that someone out there was trapped in a far worse condition than him but still, they lifted their chins up and exchanged judgments to anyone who came across their path.
-Summer had a very round opinion about life and when Cooper first ‘found’ her he knew that this summer would be the moment his whole life changing.
+Summer had a very round opinion about life and when Cooper first ‘found’ her he knew that this summer would be the moment his whole life changing.‘Because, I, Summer Johnson, Purveyor of Pragmatism, Lover of Logic, Ultimate Believer in the Rational, and Person Who Was Maybe Going to Die Soon, wanted to drown in someone.’(Chapter I)

 The story is truly heartbreaking yet powerfully moving.
 I’ve read a lot of books with terminal illness as its main topic but somehow this one felt so much different for me.
-Unlike those other books that ‘demand’ the readers to focus mainly on the illness, Seth King slipped the Intresia just as another layer of Summer’s character instead of as the center point to which the whole story revolved.
+Unlike those other books that ‘demand’ the readers to focus mainly on the illness, Seth King slipped the Intresia just as another layer of Summer’s character instead of as the center point to which the whole story revolved.‘After all, there were only a few moments in a human’s life that came along and changed everything, […].
+Mine was at six in the evening, the twenty-fifth of March, humid breeze, golden sunset.
+The moment I’d met Summer.’(Chapter XXII)

 The Summer Remains is simply a story of a girl and a boy both with messed up and seemingly hopeless life sharing one summer together, comparing perspectives, discovering life, battling the limits, exchanging friendship, and finding self-worth under condescending judgment and uncertainty of the future.